Cockapoo Advice guide (Before you buy)

 Cost

-Cockapoo puppies cost between $800 and $3000 depending on the breeder, pedigree, coat type, and location.
+Cockapoo puppies cost anywhere between $800 and $3000 depending on the breeder, pedigree, coat type, and location.
 Adoption costs around $200 in fees to cover health procedures and to support the shelter.

 What to look for